Chicago Real Estate Market Current Conditions

 - March, 2019: Home buyers got an early present from the Easter Bunny in the form of falling mortgage interest rates.
 Combined with a 15% increase in the number of homes for sale, along with rising market times, buyers haven’t had it this good in a while.
 That doesn’t mean great listings don’t sell quickly, and sometimes with multiple offers; but putting in an offer for a home isn’t the fire drill it was in recent years.

 - February, 2019: After a very slow fall, the real estate market is still a bit softer for sellers than last year.
 Contracts were down compared to February last year, and overall, the market is tipping away from sellers.
 But the party’s not over just yet.
 Even though it’s rising, months supply is still low in most neighborhoods.
-If you’re thinking about selling a home in Chicago, the next 8 weeks might be your best chance in the next 5 years.
+If you’re thinking about selling a home in Chicago, our prediction is that the next 8 weeks might be your best chance in the next 5 years.

 - March, 2019: It’s still a seller’s market, but likely not for long.
 Both market time and inventory were up significantly in March compared to the past two years.
 After reaching an all-time peak in November, City Center home prices have dropped for 4 straight months.
 That’s the first time that’s happened since the market bottomed out in 2012.
 We think this is still a leftover from an extremely slow Q4 2018 – many homes sat on the market for a while before finally going under contract in January, then selling in March.
-We expect the decline will slow once the April, May and June numbers are out.
+Our forecast is that the decline will slow once the April, May and June numbers are out.
 But if you were looking for a sign that Chicago home prices have finally peaked, this could be it.

 Chicago Real Estate Market By Neighborhood